ds5678/ModComponent/README.md

 ## ModComponent Files

 ModComponent uses a custom file extension `.modcomponent` for item packs.
-These files can be edited like so:
+These files can be edited with the [ModComponentExtractor](https://github.com/ds5678/ModComponentExtractor)

- * Change the file extension from `.modcomponent` to `.zip`
- * Extract the files.
-They'll be placed into a root folder with the same name as the item pack.
- * Edit the files as you please.
- * Rezip the files.
-   * Make sure you're zipping the contents of the root folder.
-Zipping the root folder itself won't work with ModComponent.
- * Change the file extension of your new zip file from `.zip` to `.modcomponent`